vishvAsa/sanskrit/vyAkaraNam/whitney/12_Chapter_VIII_CONJUGATION.md

 d\.
 There are a very few passages in which the logical dependence of a clause containing no subordinating word appears to give the verb its
 accent: thus,
-`sám áçvaparṇāç cáranti no náro ‘smā́kam indra rathíno jayantu` *when our men, horse-winged, come into conflict, let the chariot-fighters of our side, O Indra, win the victory*.
+`sám áśvaparṇāś cáranti no náro ‘smā́kam indra rathíno jayantu` *when our men, horse-winged, come into conflict, let the chariot-fighters of our side, O Indra, win the victory*.
 Rarely, too, an imperative so following another imperative that its action may seem a consequence of the